This page describes the logs that are available for App Engine apps, and how to write and view log entries.

 To see which app log entries correlate to request log entries:

 Expand a request log entry.
 The app logs related to that request show up nested under the request log entry.

-You can filter the Logs Viewer by App Engine service and version and other criteria.
+You can filter the Logs Explorer by App Engine service and version and other criteria.
 You can also search the logs for specific entries.
-See Viewing Logs details.
+See Using the Logs Explorer for details.

 Viewing logs using the command line

 To view your App Engine logs from the command line, use the following command: